-Missing in Action: Notable absentees from this week's WWE
+Missing in Action: Notable Absentees from this week's WWE

 Ariya Daivari: Last seen at the Greatest Royal Rumble.

+Hideo Itami: Last seen on the May 22 episode of 205 Live.

-Gran Metalik: Last seen on the July 10 episode of 205 Live.
+Mustafa Ali: Last seen on the May 8 episode of 205 Live.

 SmackDown Live